gbmhunter/blog/content/electronics/circuit-design/esd-protection/protecting-io-lines-from-esd/_index.md

 * Sharper turn on than a TVS diode.
 * Dump energy into rails, which may be a bad thing.

-{{% img src="io-protection-with-steering-diodes-to-rail.png" width="600px" caption="Using steering diodes (Schottky diodes connected as shown) to protect an IO line from ESD." %}}
+{{% figure src="io-protection-with-steering-diodes-to-rail.png" width="600px" caption="Using steering diodes (Schottky diodes connected as shown) to protect an IO line from ESD." %}}

 ## Steering Diodes And TVS